thatmrwaa/notes/README.md

 # notes
-All my school and academic notes
+Hello!
+These are all my notes for school and non-school still academic stuff.